Cong leadership didn't support Zakia Jafri's legal battle, claims Kerala CM | Politics

 Vijayan further alleged that during the last Gujarat elections, Rahul Gandhi did not utter a single word about Ehsan Jafri or the Gulbarg Society massacre.
 He, however, had found time to conduct a ''Temple Tour'' across Gujarat, the CPI(M) politburo member alleged.

 ''Both responses are clear.
-Who is trying to side with the BJP; It is clear who is reacting strongly against it,'' Vijayan claimed in his response which also came amid Congress's accusation that SFI activists targeted Rahul Gandhi's office Wayanad to satisfy the ruling BJP at the Centre.
+Who is trying to side with the BJP; It is clear who is reacting strongly against it,'' Vijayan claimed in his response, which also came amid Congress accusation that SFI activists targeted Rahul Gandhi's office Wayanad to satisfy the ruling BJP at the Centre.

 Hitting back at Vijayan, Leader of Opposition in the State Assembly, V D Satheesan, countered the CPI(M) veteran's allegations referring to a media report quoting Zakia's son saying that Gandhi had met his mother when she visited Gujarat soon after the 2002 riots.